 Time entry requirements.
 All time spent performing work or engaging in work-related activities must be recorded.
-Regardless of the timekeeping system or method used, employees paid hourly must record:

-- The times you begin and end working each day - The times you begin and end any meal period - The total amount of time worked each day
+Regardless of the timekeeping system or method used, employees paid hourly must report any absences during the workweek, and record the actual times you begin and end working each day as well as the actual times you begin and end any meal period.